thonglamhai/unsupervised-learning-project/README.md

 ##### PCA
 - Use Explained variance ratio to find the features that has most information
 - Ploting the class separation using the principal components founded

+##### Conclusion
+- By using Clustering, we can classify customer into specific groups so that as a company, it is good for them to address the need of each groups precisely